DrAdamRoe/cloud-variations/README.md

 # The Cloud Variations

 This repository represents multiple ways to run a very simple server application on The Cloud.
 The goal is to get a feeling for different ways of operating (running) this simple application.
 The app itself is a hello world REST API with a JSON response, written in Python using Flask.
 The app itself is irrelevant, the ways of running it are the interested part.
-This repository accompanies a class at CODE University of Applied Sciences, taught in Autumn 2021.
+This repository accompanies a class at CODE University of Applied Sciences, last taught in Autumn 2022.

 Pull Requests are highly welcome, for example for corrections, clarifications, or maintenance.